SteveJustin1963/tec-CHESS/README.md

 pawn ![](https://github.com/SteveJustin1963/tec-CHESS-7seg/blob/master/pics/pawn.png)

+## project
-* pieces hand moved on board following 7seg displayed
+- pieces hand moved on board following 7seg displayed
-* https://github.com/SteveJustin1963/tec-SPEECH can say the moves and comments
+- https://github.com/SteveJustin1963/tec-SPEECH can say the moves and comments
-* code to be inspired by 1k code examples
+- code to be inspired by 1k code examples
+- try in MINT

 ## tec-CHESS-BOT
-* played with BOT gripper
+- played with BOT gripper
-* code to be inspired by 1k code examples
+- code to be inspired by 1k code examples